ag4ve/ag4ve.github.io/_posts/2023-12-21-Porting-a-Blog.md

 To close: everything that is currently at [https://ag4ve.blogspot.com](https://ag4ve.blogspot.com) will remain there - I have no plans to touch it.
 Moving forward, all new content will be at [https://ioswitch.dev](https://ioswitch.dev).
 As I'm not touching my old blog, it will not recieve any new content.

+## Notes

+* I verified the site with Google here [7] and used their `PageSpeed Insights` under `Core Web Vitals` to generate reports [8] and [9].
+* I went to Google Analytics page [10] and created a token for a web site and selected to enable it manually and grabbed just the token from the JS snip they provided and verified it.
+* Discus provides a comment section from Github discussions.
+While I don't like the idea of needing to sign in to comment, this is a technical blog hosted on Github, so having a comments section based on Github seems ok and I enabled it (see [11] for links and settings).

 [0]: https://gohugo.io
 [1]: https://go.dev
 [2]: https://shopify.github.io/liquid/